Rosalind243/Litekit-color-tracking-bot/README.md

 # Litekit-color-tracking-bot
-LiteKit will follow the colour plane on the other Lite Kit.
+LiteKit will follow the colour plane on the other LiteKit.